 3. Project Billing - In any application exceeding $10,000, or when the professional's anticipated services for the case will exceed $20,000, the narrative should categorize by subject matter and separately discuss each project or task.
 All work for which compensation is requested should be in a category.

-a.
-The services for which compensation is sought would have had to be done by the professional if not done by the paraprofessional, and would have been compensable under these guidelines;
+(a) The services for which compensation is sought would have had to be done by the professional if not done by the paraprofessional, and would have been compensable under these guidelines;

-b.
-The person who performed the services is specially trained or is a law school student, and is not primarily a secretary or clerical worker; and
+(b) The person who performed the services is specially trained or is a law school student, and is not primarily a secretary or clerical worker; and

-c.
-The application includes a resume or summary of the paraprofessional's qualifications.
+(c) The application includes a resume or summary of the paraprofessional's qualifications.

 6. Preparation of Application - Reasonable fees for preparation of a fee application may be requested.
 Fees for preparation of a fee application may not exceed five percent of the total amount of fees and costs requested in the application.
 This five percent guideline is a ceiling rather than a floor; preparation expenses equaling five percent are not presumptively reasonable.
 The aggregate number of hours spent, the amount requested and the percentage of the total request which the amount represents must be disclosed.
 If the actual time spent will be reflected and charged in a future fee application, this fact should be stated but an estimate nevertheless provided.

 7. Client Review of Billing Statement - A debtor in possession, trustee or official committee shall exercise reasonable business judgment in monitoring the fees and expenses of the estate's professionals.
 Billing statements should be sent to the employing entity (debtor in possession, trustee or official committee) on a monthly basis.
 A fee application shall be sent to the employing entity at least 20 days prior to the scheduled hearing date.
 The application shall be transmitted with a cover letter that contains the following statement: "The court's Guidelines for Compensation and Expense Reimbursement of Professionals and Trustees provide that a debtor in possession, a trustee or an official committee must exercise reasonable business judgment in monitoring the fees and expenses of the estate's professionals.
 We invite you to discuss any objections, concerns or questions you may have with us.
 The Office of the United States Trustee will also accept your comments.
-The court will also consider timely filed objections by any party in interest at the time of the hearing.
+The court will also consider timely filed objections by any party in interest at the time of the hearing."